Skip to main content

 Pentadeca Arginate for Tissue Repair

 Pentadeca Arginate (PDA) represents a class of peptides being explored for their roles in tissue repair, healing, and inflammation modulation.
-While specific mechanisms can vary depending on the exact peptide structure, many peptides involved in act by:
+While specific mechanisms can vary depending on the exact peptide structure, many peptides involved in tissue repair act by:

 1. Promoting Cell Proliferation ∞ Stimulating the growth and division of cells necessary for tissue regeneration.